-Harriet Tubman (Salisbury University, Salisbury, MD)
+Harriet Tubman (Salisbury University, Salisbury, Maryland)

 Dublin Core